-Every employee at some point or the other experiences stress due to their work.
+Every employee at some point or other experiences workplace stress.
 It has become a part and parcel of the workplace.
 It is a common misconception that job stress only occurs when you do not like your job or have the wrong job.
 Job stress can even be experienced despite you holding your dream job or a job that you dearly love.

-There are few signs that can signal overwhelming stress.
-They are, anxiety, lack of sleep, trouble concentrating, muscle tensions, frequent headaches etc.
+There are a few signs that can signal overwhelming stress.
+They are anxiety, lack of sleep, trouble concentrating, muscle tension, frequent headaches, etc.

-If you experience any of the above symptoms, then it is possible that that you are suffering from job stress, that impacts not only the work you do but also your health.
+If you experience any of the above symptoms, then it is possible that you are suffering from job stress, which impacts not only the work you do but also your health.
 We have listed out a few tips that we think can help manage stress.

 1. Set clear goals for the day

 When you are stressed (for whatever reason), your entire workday seems like an enormous mountain that you cannot climb.
 And since the entire day seems insurmountable, you might begin to feel even more stressed than before you came into work.